Main News Runtime library Procedures and functions Documentation Examples Observation Forums and links Download

 Add-on Action! procedures

-Asm - This procedure allows you to directly write assembly language code as part of the the final MADS assembly language program
+Asm - This command allows you to directly write assembly language code as part of the the final MADS assembly language program

 Rules (and current restrictions)